Gardner Pinnacles

 First discovered on June 2, 1820 by the American whaler Maro commanded by Captain Joseph Allen, the Gardner Pinnacles are 588 miles (946 km) northwest of Honolulu.
 While the islets’ landmass is home to only one plant, the luscious sea purslane, the surrounding underwater life is much more diverse.
 The underwater shelves are diverse and home to the highest recorded numbers of fish species in the Northwestern Hawaiian Islands, including many species not found anywhere else in the Northwestern Hawaiian island chain.

-These underwater shelves reach outward from the pinnacles and extend over 604,000 acres (2,446 square kilometers).
-The area is also known for its abundance of giant opihi, the endemic Hawaiian limpet.
-The islets’ rocky inter-tidal areas are an ideal habitat for them.
+The coral reef area is home to an abundance of giant opihi, the endemic Hawaiian limpet.
+The islets' rocky inter-tidal areas are an ideal habitat for them.
 Besides the large numbers of fish species, the Gardner Pinnacles also have almost twice the number of coral species than the two similar rocky neighbor islands to the south, Nihoa and Necker Island.
 In fact, 27 documented species of stony coral can be found there.

 The Gardner Pinnacles are part of the Northwestern Hawaiian Islands wildlife refuge monument.
 A special permit is required to visit this area.
 The islands are off-limits even to the military, who once made an unauthorized entrance to blow off the tip of an outcrop to build an emergency helicopter landing spot.